Photo: Mistervlad/Shutterstock

 Are legal frameworks in place for the wide variety of innovative nuclear technologies and applications under consideration?

-The 2025 Bridging Law and Technology Workshop is co-organised by the OECD Nuclear Energy Agency (NEA) and the Swedish Government.
+The 2025 Bridging Law and Technology Workshop was co-organised by the OECD Nuclear Energy Agency (NEA) and the Swedish Government.

-During the Workshop, legal, technical and policy experts from the government and private sector will come together to discuss the unique legal challenges posed by advancements in small modular, transportable, marine, and Generation IV reactors and identify potential paths forward.
-Organised over three days, the event will include one opening, high-level session and five thematic half-day sessions covering:
+During the Workshop, legal, technical and policy experts from the government and private sector came together to discuss the unique legal challenges posed by advancements in small modular, transportable, maritime, and Generation IV reactors and identify potential paths forward.
+Organised over three days, the event included one opening, high-level session and five thematic half-day sessions covering:

-Each session will provide for interactive participation with cross-cutting panels featuring legal, technical, policy or other subject matter experts, panel discussions and opportunities for audience Q&A, collaborative discussion sessions between the audience and panellists, and summaries and conclusions by the moderator.
+Each session provided interactive participation with cross-cutting panels featuring legal, technical, policy or other subject matter experts, panel discussions and opportunities for audience Q&A, collaborative discussion sessions between the audience and panellists, and summaries and conclusions by the moderator.

-The Workshop will be moderated by Mr Paul Bowden, Honorary Professor of Law at the Nottingham Law School and Programme Leader for the NEA nuclear law education programmes since 2011.
+The Workshop was moderated by Mr Paul Bowden, Honorary Professor of Law at the Nottingham Law School and Programme Leader for the NEA nuclear law education programmes since 2011.

-Each session will be led by Chairs representing the various NEA Standing Technical Committees.
-The Chairs will help to facilitate and oversee the planning, preparations and conduct of each session.
-Chairs will be announced soon.
+Each session was led by Chairs representing various NEA Standing Technical Committees.
+The Chairs helped to facilitate and oversee the planning, preparations and conduct of each session.

-The 2025 Bridging Law and Technology Workshop will be held at Nalen, located at:
+The 2025 Bridging Law and Technology Workshop was held at Nalen, located at:

 Regeringsgatan 74, 111 39, Stockholm

-Working Groups will be convened (virtually) ahead of the Workshop for each thematic session.
-Workshop participants are encouraged to sign up for at least one (but not more than three) of the session Working Groups.
+Working Groups were convened virtually ahead of the Workshop for each thematic session.
+Workshop participants were encouraged to sign up for at least one (but not more than three) of the session Working Groups.

-Access to the Working Groups, the information they collect, and the papers they generate will be strictly limited to workshop participants in advance of the Workshop.
-Working Group products will only be available publicly when the Workshop proceedings are published in 2026.
+Access to the Working Groups, the information they collect, and the papers are limited to workshop participants in advance of the Workshop.
+Working Group products will only be available publicly when the Workshop proceedings are published.

-The Workshop is open to 200 participants.
+The Workshop was open to 200 participants.
 Registration is subject to confirmation as space is limited.

 Registration fees: